sciZer0/7/v/README.md

 For reference,

-For just one single year (2022), users of the Bitcoin blockchain paid their servants (miners/validators), for keeping the blockchain working, an amount exceeding $6,000,000,000.
+For just one single year (2022), users of the Bitcoin blockchain paid their contributors (miners/validators), for keeping the blockchain working, an amount exceeding $6,000,000,000.

 Also for reference,